-For Students Seeking Tutoring in Sault Ste.
-Marie, We Offer:
+Private, In-Home Tutoring in Sault Ste.
+Marie, Michigan

-SchoolTutoring Academy’s tutoring programs for Sault Ste.
-Marie students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sault Ste.
+Marie, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum at Sault Ste.
 Marie Area Public Schools is based on the educational standards set by the Michigan Department of Education.
 The Michigan Merit Curriculum (MMC) provides comprehensive and scaffolded learning standards for all core and elective subjects.
 In addition to the MMC, schools are able to use various personalized learning options to broaden the offerings for students.
 These programs include Advanced Placement and Dual Credit Programs which accelerate to a college level.
 Schools also offer students the chance to participate in the United States Senate Youth Program and the Youth in Government Program.